-Our Proxy Voting Policy ensures vote decisions are made consistent with our fiduciary responsibilities and applicable regulations under the Investment Company Act of 1940 and Investment Advisers Act of 1940.
+Our Proxy Voting Policy ensures vote decisions are consistent with our fiduciary responsibilities and applicable regulations under the Investment Company Act of 1940 and Investment Advisers Act of 1940.
 We evaluate each proxy item for any investment on its own merit and therefore vote on a case-by-case basis.

-We disclose our proxy voting records publicly and they can be found at this link.
+We disclose our proxy voting records publicly, and they can be found here.